Scott Gaylord: Racing career

 Gaylord followed in his father's footsteps by starting to race on road courses and he has over sixty wins on circuits.
 He has won class championships in SCCA and IMSA, and has also competed in numerous 24 Hours of Daytona events.

 Gaylord regularly competes in the NASCAR Camping World West Series, a regional touring series on the west coast of the United States.
 He was named the "Most Popular Driver" in the series in 1998 and 2002.
 Since entering the series in 1988, he has accumulated 87 top-fives and five poles, but has yet to earn a win.

 Winston Cup Series

 Gaylord's first attempt in the series came in 1988, when he failed to qualify at Phoenix International Raceway.
 He would make his next attempt in 1991 at Sears Point Raceway.
-Driving the #00 Oldsmobile for Geoff Burney, he qualified 31st and finished 33rd, thirteen laps down.
+Driving the No. 00 Oldsmobile for Geoff Burney, he qualified 31st and finished 33rd, thirteen laps down.
 In 1992 and 1993, Gaylord ran the Sears Point race in the No. 52 Chevrolet for Means Racing, earning a career-best finish of 29th in 1993.
 After failing to qualify for any races in 1994 or 1995, he made his final series start to date in 1996.
 In a self-prepared No. 00 Chevrolet, he qualified 29th and finished 38th, once again at Sears Point.